jhoffman5/student_accessible_files/networking/projects/p5/README.md

 * Notice ```Bytes received: 134 from 127.0.0.1. convo_id: 2 seq_num: 9 op_code: DATA msg_len: 0 flags: 1 windex: 0``` way down the list of sent packets.
 This is the retransmission.
 Notice the seq_num is 9 and flags are non-zero.
 * Notice that the server **still** listed line 9 in the proper order.
 The server implements this part of sliding window on its end.

+# Stop-and-wait

+START and FINISH packets are sent via stop-and-wait.
+Before launching a stop-and-wait packet, all other packets should be accounted for.
+This is applicable to FINISH as no packets should have been transmitted before a START.
+Stop-and-wait packets are subject to the same timeouts and limit of retransmissions as other packets.
+They are marked with a window index of 0xFFFF.

+# Sliding Window

+DATA packets are send using a sliding window algorithm.
+The window size defaults to DEF_WINDOW_SIZE but can be overridden on the command line.
+In the general case, if the window size is W, W packets are launched at once.
+You might want a data structure that records the launch time as well as whether or not the packet is still outstanding.
+You probably want to keep track of how many times each packet has been retried.

+Packets timeout individually, not in groups of W.

+In each group of W, every packet has its own sequence number and also has the index of its place within the W packets sent.

+# seq_num and large files

+The way this project has come together, seq_num tracks the line number of the file the client is sending.
+As seq_num is an unsigned short, don't send files longer than 65536 lines.

 # The spec is probably incomplete

 This has been a very large undertaking and my hands hurt.
 Ask questions and check for updates frequently.